Hebridean Islands

 MULL, IONA & STAFFA

-Boasting spectacular wildlife and scenery, as well as outstanding seafood and amazing castles, Mull is truly up there with some of the world’s finest tourist destinations.
-So much so, that Lonely Planet has listed ‘going wild on Mull’ in its guide to 40 amazing experiences in Europe.
+Boasting spectacular wildlife and scenery, outstanding seafood, and unique castles, Mull is genuinely up there with some of the world’s best tourist destinations.
+It is so much so that Lonely Planet has listed ‘Going Wild on Mull’ as its guide to 40 unique experiences in Europe.

 Referred to as ‘Eagle Island’ by some, the Isle of Mull is the best place in the area to see white-tailed and golden eagles.
 Mull boasts some of the best sea life tours anywhere and is one of the best places in Europe to spot whales.